 Forestry is a long-term investment which is why people like it.

-Investing in alternative assets like forestry is complimentary to equities, fixed income and property for diversifying and lowering the risk of an investment portfolio.
+Investing in alternative assets like forestry is complementary to equities, fixed income and property for diversifying and lowering the risk of an investment portfolio.
 Forest investment performance is not correlated to the share market.

 “Time IN the market is the objective – not timing the market”, says Bert Hughes, CEO of forestry investment company Forest Enterprises.